otomad/OtomadHelper/README.md

 2. Unzip **ALL** the files in the zip file you've just downloaded to the "Script Menu" folder in the Vegas installation directory.
 > (ie. C:\Program Files\VEGAS\VEGAS Pro 17.0\Script Menu)
 3. Make sure that the DLL file (DLL/NAudio.dll) is not locked. **Specific steps:**
-	1. In the Vegas installation directory, enter folder Script Menu/DLL.
+	1. In the Vegas installation directory, enter folder Script Menu\DLL.
 	2. Right-click the NAudio.dll file and select Properties.
 	3. If you see the "Unlock" button, click it.
 	4. Close the Properties dialog and you're done.